Codeux-Software/Textual/README.md

 <hr />

 The latest version of Textual requires two things to be built.
 One is a valid (does not need to be trusted) code signing certificate.
-The second is an installation of Xcode 5 or later.
+The second is an installation of Xcode 6 or later on Mac OS Yosemite.

 If you are an Apple registered developer, then obtaining a signing certificate is not very hard.
 However, if you are not, a self-signed certificate for "code signing" will do just as well.
 The steps to produce one of these is very simple so Google is the best destination to check for the steps on making one of these.